reimunyancat/yt_downloader/README.md

 The program will:
 1. Prompt you to enter a YouTube URL (video or playlist)
 2. Ask whether you want to download as video (1) or audio (2)
+3. Ask for the number of simultaneous downloads (default: 3)
-3. Download the content to the 'downloads' folder
+4. Download the content to the 'downloads' folder

-For playlists, the program will create a subfolder with the playlist name.
+For playlists, the program will create a subfolder with the playlist name and download multiple videos simultaneously.

+## Performance Tips

+- For large playlists, adjust the number of simultaneous downloads based on your internet connection
+- 3-5 concurrent downloads works well for most home internet connections
+- Using too many concurrent downloads might trigger YouTube rate limiting

 ## Requirements

-- Python 3.6+
+- Python 3.7+
 - yt-dlp
 - FFmpeg (for audio extraction and video conversion)